emranxec/KeepLearning/README.md

 - Pessimistic
 > This approach is found to use where there are more transaction conflicts

-> It is suitable for a small database or a table which has less records
+> It is suitable for a small database or a table which has fewer records
 - Optimistic
 > This approach is found to use where there are fewer transaction conflicts or very rare.